NCBI-Codeathons/Protein-Variant-Impact-Score/README.md

 * NCBI C++ toolkit

 ## Web Display
 Sample web display showing variant scores installed on GCP currently at http://35.207.21.237 A crude mockup for the web display shown below.
+Demo code is available in this repo in [/web](./web)

 ![](./Display_mockup.png)